The Ultimate Guide to Go-to-Market Strategy for SaaS [Examples Included]

 The normal LTV: CAC ratio for established companies is 3:1, but since you’re just starting, 2:1 is a good ratio.

-SaaS Go-to-market (GTM) strategy examples
+SaaS go-to-market (GTM) strategy examples

-Loom viral sharing
+SaaS go-to-market strategy example 1: Loom viral sharing

-Loom, a screen recording tool was able to gain market adoption quickly because of the virality of their product.
+Loom, a screen recording tool was able to gain market adoption quickly because of the virality of its product.
 Users typically share their recorded videos with teammates or others.
 This served as an easy way of getting the product around really quickly and also encouraging others to sign up for a free trial.

 When Taxjar started operations, there wasn’t much content around taxes.
 So they decided to use content marketing and SEO as their go-to-marketing channels.